matias-kovero/nlp-example/README.md

 6. Setup the proxy

-   - Create a `.server-env` file to your project root with the following values:
+   Create `.server-env` file to your project root with the following values:
      ```
      BASE_URL=REPLACE_ME
      TOKEN=REPLACE_ME
      ```
-     where:
      - `BASE_URL` is the protocol + host + port of the location that CP4D UI is hosted (ex. `https://my-cluster-name.com:443`)
      - `TOKEN` is the Authorization token used to authorize api requests.